andycroll/andycroll.com/_posts/2019/2019-12-15-use-loose-ruby-versioning-in-your-gemfile.md

 You also only have to update your specific version in one place when you do make a change.

-Additionally, with the flexible constraint, your deployment environment will automatically upgrade your Ruby version, on the next deploy, as it provides a more secure patch-level version.
+Additionally, with the flexible constraint, when there is a more secure patch-level version, your deployment environment will automatically upgrade your Ruby on the next deploy.

 ## Why not?